johnyojohn/reading-aid-real/README.md

 This is a project with a Nextjs app for frontend and rendering, and a Flask python API that handles some backend services related to text analysis.
-You must run both servers.
+You must run both development servers.

 ## Getting Started